-- a.
-Language placed at the end of the "Scope and purpose" section on the cover page of the document shall read: "The latest revision of this document was upgraded from a Recommended Practice to a standard after a complete survey of all affected parties indicated universal application of the content herein.
-A full list of the affected parties can be found in Appendix A." - b.
-Language placed at the end of the "Introduction" section of the document shall read: "The latest revision of this document was upgraded from a Recommended Practice to a standard after a complete survey of all affected parties indicated universal application of the content herein.
-A full list of the affected parties can be found in Appendix A." - c.
+- 1. Language placed at the end of the "Scope and purpose" section of the document shall read: "The latest revision of this document was upgraded from a recommended practice to a standard after a complete survey of all affected parties indicated universal application of the content herein.
+A full list of the affected parties can be found in Appendix A." - 2.
+Language placed at the end of the "Introduction" section of the document shall read: "The latest revision of this document was upgraded from a recommended practice to a standard after a complete survey of all affected parties indicated universal application of the content herein.
+A full list of the affected parties can be found in Appendix A." - 3.
 Appendix A of the document shall contain: - a narrative regarding the rationale for the upgrade of the document; and - a full list of the affected parties surveyed.